Pachybrachis sonorensis

 Similar Taxa

 - Pachybrachis speciesMembers of this share the characteristic rounded, convex body shape, enlarged hind , and case-bearing habit.
-P. sonorensis may be distinguished by specific punctation patterns and coloration, though detailed diagnostic features require examination of material or literature.
+P. sonorensis may be distinguished by specific punctation patterns and coloration, though detailed diagnostic features require examination of type material or literature.

 Sources and further reading